PhotonVision/photonvision-docs/source/docs/programming/photonlib/simulation.rst

 VisionSystemSim Initialization
 ------------------------------

 the new system revolves around the class VisionSystemSim (Note this is different than the official soon to be deprecated SimVision).
 This class is responsible for updates and coordination of simulated elements and "real" interfaces.
-Photon Vision relies on NT4 and thus the simulation only has to spoof publish to the same topics a real camera object would receive on.

-First lets create a subsystem to hold and call a periodic function to update the simulation.
+First as an example, create a subsystem to hold and call a periodic function to update the simulation.

 .. tab-set-code::
    .. code-block:: java